How Contractors Can Make More Money Without Doing More Work

 Developing your skills takes time, which is why the third freelance tip is so important.
 Resources can come in different forms.
 It can be actual people you hire to do things like managing your social media, but you can also turn to technology as a resource.
 Apps like Sorted, Evernote, and even something simple like Google Tasks helps with time management.

 With Sorted as one of your early investments in technology, you never miss out on tax savings.
 We sort your expenses and your business transactions so you’re ready to go come tax time.
 When you’re self-employed, time management makes a difference to your bottom line.
-Let Sorted help.
+Let Sorted help you with your business expenses.

 More from our blog: